Is your current job getting you down with all its fuss and stress? Perhaps it’s time to try something new.

 6. Data Analyst

-Data analysis requires a significant amount of training, but if you have an eye for detail and a mind that can make connections and draw conclusions from a set of numbers, then you could consider become a data analyst.
+Data analysis requires a significant amount of training, but if you have an eye for detail and a mind that can make connections and draw conclusions from a set of numbers, then you could consider becoming a data analyst.

 Look into online training programs to get an idea of the requirements and tasks involved, and consider pursuing this career if the whole thing seems appealing.